assistER

 Features:

-2. Access to important features that help the user to be more proactive during their wait
+2. Access to features that help the user to be more proactive during their wait: personal notes, a hospital map, and a function that allows sharing information with contacts

-3. Access to standard data about the current ER visit
+3. Access to data about the current ER visit, including doctor’s notes and test results

 Ask Blue

-A chatbot that answers users’ questions and prevents overreliance on medical staff
+A chatbot that answers the user’s basic questions and helps prevent overreliance on medical staff

 Features:

-1. Users can type questions or select frequently asked questions from a list rather than type everything
+1. Lets users select frequently asked questions from a list or type their own question

 My Notes